 4 – Remain Visible

 You often hear drivers say that they didn’t see a pedestrian, before hitting him/her with the car.
 This isn’t strictly an excuse.
 In many cases, it’s true, especially at night.
 Make sure you are easily visible to drivers.
 Wear reflective clothing or carry a flashlight when walking at night or in a snow storm.

 5 – Beware of Blind Spots

 With large piles of snow everywhere, there are so many blindspots for both cars and pedestrians.
 Take extra caution in identifying and approaching blind spots.
-If possible, select a more visible place to cross a busy road,… preferably where there’s a designated cross walk or stop light.
+If possible, select a more visible place to cross a busy road,… preferably where there’s a designated crosswalk or stop light.

 Summary of Pedestrian Safety Tips for Winter

 Just as drivers must change the way they drive in winter, pedestrians must also change the way they walk.
-Walking on sidewalks, being predictable, remaining visible, and staying alert yourself are to your own safety.
+Walking on sidewalks, being predictable, remaining visible, and staying alert yourself is to your own safety.
 We hope these pedestrian safety tips for winter will help you stay safe.
-If you do get into an accident with a vehicle, take necessary steps to protect your own interests.
+If you do get into an accident with a vehicle, take the necessary steps to protect your own interests.
 Here are a few references that may help.